Azure-Samples/app-service-web-nodejs-manage/README.md

 ## What does index.js do?

 The sample creates, lists and updates a website.
-It starts by logging in using your service principle.
+It starts by logging in using your service principal.

 ```javascript
 _validateEnvironmentVariables();